Kong/docs.konghq.com/app/_hub/kong-inc/bot-detection/index.md

     - name: allow
       required: false
       default:
+      datatype: array of string elements
       description: |
         An array of regular expressions that should be allowed.
 The regular expressions will be checked against the `User-Agent` header.
     - name: deny
       required: false
       default:
+      datatype: array of string elements
       description: |
         An array of regular expressions that should be denied.
 The regular expressions will be checked against the `User-Agent` header.